Top 10 essential questions to ask a wedding photographer!

 This is the best question to ask any wedding photographer.
 You may not even know what style of photography you are looking for yet, and that’s ok.
 The answer to this question will give you a perfect understanding of what kind of photography you’ll end up with.
 Find out more about my relaxed & creative photographic style.

-My answer: I’m a relaxed and creative wedding storyteller.
-With a huge emphasis on documentary wedding photography, I aim to capture the story of your day as it unfolds.
-But I also aim to be on hand to organise the group formals so they don’t overtake your day and make sure you have some amazing natural portraits of the two of you.
+I’m a relaxed and creative wedding storyteller.
+With a huge emphasis on documentary wedding photography, I aim to capture the story of your day as it unfolds without much interference.
+I also aim to be on hand to organise the group formals so they don’t overtake your day and make sure you have some amazing natural portraits of the two of you.

 2. How much do you charge for full day wedding photography?